Dr. Manura Nanayakkara is a practicing doctor in Sri Lanka. He holds a postgraduate diploma in psychiatry.

 - Tell your doctor if you are taking pimozide (Orap), thioridazine, or monoamine oxidase (MAO) inhibitors such as isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate).

 - If you have stopped taking a monoamine oxidase inhibitor within the past two weeks.
 Your doctor will probably tell you that you should not take fluoxetine.
 If you stop taking fluoxetine, you should wait at least five weeks before you begin to take thioridazine or a monoamine oxidase inhibitor.

-- Tell your doctor and pharmacist what other prescription and nonprescription medications and vitamins you are taking or plan to take since these can effect your reaction to Prozac or Fludac.
+- Tell your doctor and pharmacist what other prescription and nonprescription medications and vitamins you are taking or plan to take since these can affect your reaction to Prozac or Fludac.

 - Tell your doctor what nutritional supplements and herbal products you are taking, especially products that contain St. John's wort or tryptophan.